🔍 Part 1 – Overview of the Prompts Tab

 🗑 Remove or Archive

-• Use “Archive” to temporarily remove a query from monitoring without losing its data.
+• Use “Archive” to temporarily remove a prompt from monitoring without losing its data.

 • Use “Delete” to permanently remove it from your workspace (not recommended unless you’re sure).

-🔁 Archived queries can be reactivated anytime via the Archive tab.
+🔁 Archived prompts can be reactivated anytime via the Archive tab.